MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

 block has these parameters:

  - "**name**" - Necessary to make a valid block.
 This is the name that this font goes by in the UI, if this is a new font then subsequent font instances with different styles or sizes should use the same name.
+ - "**locale**" - Optional parameter to set this font as belonging to a particular locale only.
+See the :ref:`localization` guide.
  - "**size**" - Necessary to make a valid block.
 This is the point size of the font to use on the button.
  - "**bold**" - Optional parameter.
 Set it to "1" to make this font bold.
  - "**italic**" - Optional parameter.
 Set it to "1" to make this font italic.